thecodingvivek/TARS/README.md

 *Problem Statement #2* - Explore how web design has evolved through the years!
 This interactive website lets users experience design trends from different eras.

 ## 🚀 Project Overview
-*The Evolution of UI* So what if we have a time machine to go back and experience vintage pages so this is our idea s.TARS is an interactive web application that showcases the transformation of web design across different internet eras.
+So what if we have a time machine to go back and experience vintage pages in the internet so this is our idea *TARS*.TARS is an interactive web application that showcases the transformation of web design across different internet eras.
 Users can explore and experience UI styles from the
 - (1990-2000) 90s Web 1.0
 - (2001 - 2010) early 2000s skeuomorphic design,
 - (2011 - 2025) modern minimalism.